rule of thumb

 I think of terms of boils as that is how people generally “cook” on backpacking trips.
 Obviously, if someone is sautéing veggies, frying fish or what-have-you, more fuel is being used.

 So, to answer the question, assuming a typical backpacker meal is three cups of heated water (two cups for the meal, one for the hot drink), a 4oz fuel canister will last ~5 days if doing two meals a day.
-Adjust the math if doing one hot meal a day, cooking for two or using a larger canister.
+Adjust the math if doing one hot meal a day, no hot drinks, cooking for two or using a larger canister.
 Obviously, cold weather conditions are another ball of wax.
 But most people asking this question aren’t planning on winter backpacking.

 Exact?
 No. Realistic for most?
 Yes.